knassar702/blogsite/content/blog/initgriti_curl.md

 Also the Curl is executing by subprocess.run with Shell=True flag, which means it's use shell

-We're good, I thought I could inject some payloads with quotes and get RCE, and say yayyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy
+We're good, I thought I could inject some payloads with quotes and get RCE, and say yayyyyyyy I'm the best hacker ever

 As fast as I figured out that the developer was using shelx.qoute to store all values between single quotes:(